 College of Science and Health > Academics > Psychology > Graduate Programs > Clinical Psychology (MA/PhD) > Degree Requirements

-The MA portion of the combined degree program requires a minimum of 64 quarter hours beyond the completion of a bachelor’s degree, including four quarter hours of thesis research.
+The MA degree requires a minimum of 76 quarter hours beyond the completion of a bachelor’s degree, including four quarter hours of thesis research.

 Three quarters of clinical practicum need to be successfully completed.
 The Director of Clinical Training must approve the practicum placement in advance.
 All practicum courses are zero credit hours.

-The examination is a defense of the student’s thesis.
+The examination is an oral defense of the student’s thesis.

-The PhD portion of the combined degree program requires a minimum of 28 quarter hours beyond the completion of the master’s degree, including four quarter hours of dissertation research.
+The PhD degree requires a minimum of 16 quarter hours beyond the completion of the master’s degree, including four quarter hours of dissertation research.
 The following requirements must be completed to confer the PhD.

-Students are required to complete a total of 6 quarters of PSY 565 for the MA/PhD requirements.
+Students are required to complete a total of 3 quarters of PSY 565 for the PhD requirements.

 Six quarters of clinical practicum need to be successfully completed.
 The Director of Clinical Training must approve the practicum placement in advance.
 All practicum courses are zero credit hours.

-If students choose to complete additional years of practicum beyond year four, students should enroll in PSY 574 (taken separately in AQ, WQ, and SQ).
+If students choose to complete additional years of practicum beyond the required minimum, students should enroll in PSY 574 (taken separately in AQ, WQ, and SQ).

 Designed to assess the student’s general knowledge of clinical psychology and the student’s area of emphasis (clinical-child or clinical-community).
 The examination is given in two sections.
 One section consists of an examination in the areas represented by the required courses in clinical psychology.
 A second section consists of an examination in the student’s area of emphasis -- clinical-child or clinical-community psychology.
 An alternative to the Doctoral Candidacy Examination is to complete a major comprehensive review paper based on the literature within an area relevant to the field of clinical psychology.
 This paper must be submitted for publication in a peer-reviewed clinical psychology journal.